River Murray floods: FAQs

 Historically, October to November is the most likely time of year that high flows occur.

-Managing River Murray locks and weirs in South Australia
+Managing River Murray locks and weirs during floods

-How were River Murray locks and weirs managed during the 2022-23 floods?
+How are locks and weirs managed during floods?

-SA Water operates the locks and weirs in South Australia on behalf of the Murray-Darling Basin Authority and in consultation with DEW.
+SA Water operates the locks and weirs in South Australia on behalf of the Murray-Darling Basin Authority and in consultation with the Department for Environment and Water (DEW).

 During periods of normal river flow, the locks and weirs are operated to maintain relatively steady upstream water levels for irrigation, water supply and navigation.

-During high flow and flood events it is not possible to operate the locks and weirs, so stop logs and navigation passes are removed.
-This allows the increased river flows to pass through, to ensure that there is no damage to the infrastructure, which is reinstated as the flow returns to normal operating conditions.
+During flood events, it is not possible to operate the locks and weirs, so stop logs and navigation passes are removed.
+This allows the increased river flows to pass through and ensure there is no damage to the infrastructure, which is reinstated as the flow returns to normal operating conditions.

 Riverland national parks